codingatkca/interview_experience/README.md

 - How does HashMap internal Working/Implementation ?
 - Difference between HashMap vs Hashtable?
 - What are Supplier,Consumer,Fuctional and Predicate in Java?
+- Access token vs Refresh token in JWT
+- Saga Design pattern implementatoin?
+- Kafka or RabitMq Messaging services implementation
+- What is use of Weak Hashmap and Cuncurrent Hashmap?
+- Difference between CountDownLatch and Seamaphore in Java
+- Reverse the LinkedList elements in Java?

 ## Spring Framework Questions